Chat

 Most national holidays and festivals are of a religious nature and serve to evoke a sense of devotion to the monarchy, the religion, and the nation.
 Some are celebrated by the lunar calendar and thus vary in date from year to year, while others are celebrated according to the solar calendar.
 Bank Holidays for 2023 are:

-List of Legal Holidays to be Observed by the Bank of Thailand and Financial Institutions in Thailand during 2023
+List of Legal Holidays to be Observed by the Bank of Thailand and Financial Institutions in Thailand during 2024

 No. Date Details

-2 Monday 6th March Makha Bucha Day
+2 Monday 26th February Substitution for Makha Bucha Day (Saturday 24th February 2024)

-5 Friday 14th April Songkran Festival
+5 Friday 15th April Songkran Festival

-6 Monday 1st May National Labour Day
+7 Wednesday 1st May National Labour Day

-15 Tuesday 5th December H.M.
+16 Thursday 5th December H.M.
 King Bhumibol Adulyadej The Great’s Birthday/ National Day / Father’s Day

 For financial institutions in Narathiwat, Pattani, Yala, Satun, and Songkhla, extra holidays are given for the Chinese New Year Day, Eidal-Fitr Day (Ramadan Day) and Eidal – Adha Day (RayaHajji Day) announced by the Sheikhul Islam Office if it does not fall on any of the holidays listed above or Saturday and Sunday.